engrcjin/ai-portfolio/README.md

 - Auto-fill coordinates when selecting a customer
 - Set search radius (in meters)
 - Interactive map visualization with nearby NAP boxes
 - Automatically open map results in your browser

+---

+### 3. NAP Box Utilization Monitor

+**Tech stack:** Python, Pandas, Matplotlib, Folium, Tkinter **Description:** A monitoring tool that analyzes and visualizes NAP box utilization across different locations.
+It helps identify which areas are nearing full capacity and provides both graphical and map-based insights.

+**Features:**
+- Upload and analyze NAP box data from CSV
+- Automatic utilization percentage and status classification
+- Bar graph showing utilization by place
+- Interactive map with color-coded NAP markers (Normal, High, Critical)
+- Simple GUI for data input and viewing results